Belarus: Foreign relations

 The Byelorussian SSR was one of the two Soviet republics that joined the United Nations along with the Ukrainian SSR as one of the original 51 members in 1945.
-Belarus and Russia have been close trading partners and diplomatic allies since the breakup of the Soviet Union.
+Belarus and Russia have been close trading partners and diplomatic allies since the break-up of the Soviet Union.
 Belarus is dependent on Russia for imports of raw materials and for its export market.

-The Union State, a supranational confederation between Belarus and Russia, was established in a 1996–99 series of treaties that called for monetary union, equal rights, single citizenship, and a common foreign and defense policy.
+The Union State, a supranational confederation between Belarus and Russia, was established in a 1996–99 series of treaties that called for monetary union, equal rights, single citizenship, and a common foreign and defence policy.
 However, the future of the union has been placed in doubt because of Belarus's repeated delays of monetary union, the lack of a referendum date for the draft constitution, and a dispute over the petroleum trade.
 Belarus was a founding member of the Commonwealth of Independent States (CIS).
-Belarus has trade agreements with several European Union member states (despite other member states' travel ban on Lukashenko and top officials), including neighboring Latvia, Lithuania, and Poland.
+Belarus has trade agreements with several European Union member states (despite other member states' travel ban on Lukashenko and top officials), including neighbouring Latvia, Lithuania, and Poland.
 Travel bans imposed by the European Union have been lifted in the past in order to allow Lukashenko to attend diplomatic meetings and also to engage his government and opposition groups in dialogue.